EPoS press releases

 • OECD warns of old-age poverty • German government subsidy for low-income pensions analyzed Bonn, Mannheim, Germany, 11.03.2024 – Subsidizing pensions of low-income retirees has important health benefits and lowers the risk of dying early.
 The analysis of German administrative data shows: A government subsidy of 100 Euros per month (13% increase of pension benefits) reduces the probability of dying before age 65 by 23.5 percent, before age 70 by 8 percent and before age 75 by 2 percent.
 These are findings of the discussion paper “Live Longer and Healthier: Impact of Pension Income for Low-Income Retirees” published by the EPoS Economic Research Center at the Universities of Bonn and Mannheim.

-Press release: “Early Bird Car-Sharing Drivers” Can Reduce Traffic Jams
+Press release: “Early Bird Car-Sharing Drivers” Can Reduce Traffic Jams15

 Bonn, Mannheim, 06.03.2024 – The usage of shared electric vehicles peaks earlier than overall traffic – a study of road trips in Madrid shows.
 This effect can help to smooth road traffic, reducing congestion and emissions in big cities.
 These are findings of the discussion paper “Observed Patterns of Free-Floating Car-Sharing Use” published by the EPoS Economic Research Center at the Universities of Bonn and Mannheim.

-Press release: US Wealth Gap Rises: Black Americans Shy Away From Stock Market
+Press release: US Wealth Gap Rises: Black Americans Shy Away From Stock Market16

 • Higher risk of losing the job prevents stock investment • Capital gains widen racial income disparities (+15%, 1980-2020) Bonn, Mannheim, 01.03.2024 – Black Americans face a higher risk of losing their job than white Americans, especially during economic recession.
 That is why Black Americans invest less in the stock market, worsening the racial wealth gap in the US.
 Had the risk of unemployment been the same for Black and white Americans in the period 1980-2020, the wealth gap would have risen by 3 percent, whereas it actually grew by 15 percent.
 These are findings of the discussion paper “Unemployment risk, portfolio choice, and the racial wealth gap” published by the EPoS Economic Research Center at the Universities of Bonn and Mannheim.